urvishvasani/Sync-Ends/Results.md

 <img src="https://github.com/urvishvasani/Sync-Ends/blob/master/images/hist.png"/>

-As we can see from the histogram, 80% participant prefers the Sync-Ends over the manual communication of changes.
+As we can see from the histogram, 80% of the participants prefer the Sync-Ends over the manual communication of changes.
 The rest 20% are fine with or without Sync-Ends as long as they get the change notifications properly.

 ## Conclusion